mkanabi/Kurdish-wordlist/README.md

 Contributions to the Kurdish Wordlist are highly encouraged and appreciated.
 If you have additional Kurdish words or improvements to existing entries, please feel free to submit a pull request.
 By contributing, you help enrich the wordlist and make it more useful for the community.

-## Organization and Structure

-The wordlist is organized alphabetically and categorized by parts of speech.
-Each word entry includes the word itself, its part of speech, and any relevant additional information.
-The wordlist is provided in a plain text format for easy integration into different projects.
-Additionally, the wordlist will be periodically updated as new words are collected and verified.

 ## Usage

 The Kurdish Wordlist can be utilized in a variety of projects, including natural language processing (NLP), machine learning, language learning applications, and more.
 Developers can leverage the wordlist for tasks such as text analysis, language generation, spell checking, and vocabulary enrichment.
 Please refer to the license section below for the terms of use.